JonathanMaskew/Time_Clock-Personal_Project/README.md

 - Allow a user to edit their account information.
 - Account for seconds.
 For example, right now if someone clocks in at 4:15:50pm, one it hits 4:16:00, the program counts this as a minute, even though they were really only clocked in for 10 seconds.

-This list was last edited Dec 22, 2020.

 ## About the Programmer
 Jonathan Maskew, Purdue University Computer Science Student